sfl7781/stock-analysis/README.md

 ## Summary
 #### Refactoring Analysis
- The advantages of refactoring
-  - reducing the time it takes to run the code
-  - clear clutter ; more easily read
-  - can expand to include more data making it less specific and more useful

- The disadvantages of refactoring
-  - can possibly create more errors: bug fixes
-  - can be time consuming; especially with inexperience
+Refactoring code has its advantages and disadvantages.
+It can reduce the time it takes to run the code and clear clutter so it can be more easily read.
+Not only by you but other as well.
+You can also refactor to include more data, making it less specific and more useful.
+And at times can be used to fix errors in the original code, optimizing its overall  efficiency.
+The disadvantages can be the opposite where, more errors are created.
+It can also be more time consuming, especially with inexperience.

+In this scenario refactoring was an enhancement.
+You can see by the 'Original and Refactored' runtimes for 2017 and 2018 above they were reduced.
+The original code had a nested loop which required the script to go through each row of data to identify each ticker over and over.
+In the new code a ticker index was created with 3 output arrays and removing the nested loop which allowed the code to run faster as the script now only has to go through each row once, cutting down the runtime.